Uhlmann and scalar Wilczek-Zee phases of degenerate quantum systems: Four-level model with two doubly degenerate spaces

 where $\text{Tr}_-$ denotes the trace over the degenerate ground-state subspace, and the prefactor $\frac{1}{2}$ ensures the normalization $\text{Tr}_- \left( \frac{1}{2} P_- \right) = 1$.
 Although the scalar WZ phase can be similarly defined for the degenerate excited-state subspace, it is irrelevant to the zero-temperature limit of the Uhlmann phase.
 Therefore, we will focus on the scalar WZ phase of the degenerate ground states in the following.
 In the absence of degenerate ground states ($D = 1$), $\theta_{\text{WZ}}$ reduces to the Berry phase, as expected.
 When the ground state is $D$-fold degenerate, the normalization factor $\frac{1}{2}$ should be generalized to $\frac{1}{D}$.

+We remark that the Uhlmann and scalar WZ phases represent the phase of the average of the holonomy over the density matrix and degenerate states, respectively.
+The two scalar phases facilitate a direct comparison despite the different underlying holonomy structures.
+We caution that when a zero scalar phase arises from a nontrivial holonomy, it implies the averaged holonomy leads to a positive real number and thus does not contribute to the phase.

-To make the comparison between the $T\rightarrow 0$ Uhlmann phase and scalar WZ phase more transparent, we define the analogue of purification of the ground-state projector as $W_- = \frac{1}{\sqrt{D}} \sqrt{P_-} \mathcal{U}$.
-In analogy to the Uhlmann phase in Eq.~(\ref{thetaU}), the scalar WZ phase accumulated along a closed path $C(t)$ ($0 \le t \le \tau$) can then be expressed as
+To make the comparison between the $T\rightarrow 0$ Uhlmann phase and scalar WZ phase more transparent, we define the analogue of purification of the ground-state projector as $W_- = \frac{1}{\sqrt{D}} \sqrt{P_-} \mathcal{U}$, where $\mathcal{U}$ represents the phase factor associated with the degenerate ground-state subspace of dimension $D$.
+Under cyclic evolution along a closed path $C(t)$ ($0 \leq t \leq \tau$) in the parameter space, the initial and final phase factors differ by a WZ holonomy:

+which is the counterpart of the Uhlmann holonomy in Eq.~(\ref{Eq:Uholonomy}).
+In a direct analogy to the Uhlmann phase defined in Eq.~(\ref{thetaU}), we express the scalar WZ phase as:

+which exactly coincides with Eq.~(\ref{thetaWZ}) (see Appendix \ref{app2a} for the consistency of the definitions).
 Here the analogies of the purified state $| W_-(t) \rangle$ and the inner products are also introduced in a similar fashion.
 Since the density matrix approaches $\rho \to \frac{1}{D} P_-$ as $T \to 0$, the formally similar expressions of the Uhlmann and scalar WZ phases warrant some investigations into their relations.
 We set out to search for any correspondence between the Uhlmann phase in the zero-temperature limit and the scalar WZ phase in the four-level model described by Eq.~\eqref{H} because such a correspondence may serve as a bridge to link the topological properties of mixed states with those of degenerate ground states.